opgm/openpilot-1/README.md

 openpilot - GM Vehicle Extensions
 ------

+IMPORTANT NOTE ON USING A PEDAL INTERCEPTOR: YOU MUST PRESS CC DISENGAGE (NOT DISABLE) AFTER EVERY PRESS OF ACCEL OR DECCEL FOR THE TIME BEING!!

 Provides basic support for GM vehicles with LKAS that lack radar, including (but not limited to):
 * Chevy Bolt EV
 * Chevy Volt